 Fig. 6 An example of a linker library and a symbol library.
-The linker library contains two sets of linkers: a Left Linker Set that attaches to the left end of a symbol, and a Right Linker Set that attaches to the right end of a symbol.
+The linker library contains two sets of linkers: a Right Linker Set that attaches to the right end of a symbol, and a Left Linker Set that attaches to the left end of a symbol.
 Universal overhangs (in gray) are used to attach any linker to any symbol.
 The highlighted regions of the linker sets are complementary to each other so that they can link together specifically during a Gibson reaction.
-Created with BioRender.com.
+Attribution: this figure was created with the software package Biorender.